parallelchain-io/parallelchain-protocol/Gas.md

 |$G_{sgetcontractdisc}$|50%|Proportion of $G_{sset}$ which is discounted if the tuple contains a contract.|None|

-## Cryptographic operations inside work steps
+## Cryptographic operations in the commands phase

 |Name|Value|Description|
 |---|---|---|